 At some point in your culinary and gastronomic adventures, you’re sure to encounter a few terms that you may not yet be familiar with.
-To help you make the most of your dining experience, and so that you don’t have to ask busy servers to explain terms for you, I’ve created a list of the most commonly seen culinary terms that you will need to know when out and about. some of these terms may even help when dining out abroad, depending upon where your travels take you.
+To help you make the most of your dining experience, and so that you don’t have to feel awkward asking your server to explain terms for you, I’ve created a list of the most commonly used culinary terms that you will need to know when out and about.
+Some of these terms may even help when dining out abroad, depending upon where your travels take you.
 Culinary terms appear in alphabetical order and include which part of speech they are, where the term originated, and how to pronounce the word.

 adj. = Adjective

 n. = Noun